ryangray/zx81-utils/README.md

   with the standard output.
 To redirect it, use `p2ts1510 ...
 2>file`.

-* `-t` - Use the tape-like loader which will load all of the P file contents, which includes most all of the system variables, the program, the display file, and the variables.
-This ignores the `-v` option.
+* `-t` - Use the tape-like loader which will load all of the P file contents, which includes most all of the system variables (116 bytes), the program, the display file (793 bytes full, 25 collapsed), and the variables.
+This loader ignores the `-v` option.

+  This loader should be extremely compatible with most any program, and works on those that do things like checksum the system variables on load like VU-CALC does.
+The loader is only 73 bytes as opposed to the standard loader of 207 bytes.
+However, the system variables and display file make it use 659 bytes more overall.
+In some cases, this could make the difference in needing a 16K ROM versus just an 8K ROM, so you could try the standard loader.

 The cartridge ROM will autorun on startup on a TS1500, but on a ZX81 or TS1000, you will have to give the command `RAND USR 8192` to start the ROM loader.